CIS-Spring-2023/project-cis4339-25825-group-6/frontend/README.md

 # Data Platform Frontend

 Follow the instructions below to set up our project.
-The steps have not changed.

 This project uses [VueJS 3](https://vuejs.org/) with [Vite](https://vitejs.dev/) and [TailwindCSS](https://tailwindcss.com/).
 For form validation [Vuelidate](https://vuelidate-next.netlify.app/) is used.